Skip to content ↓

 MUN Berlin is one of the largest European simulations of the United Nations and is hosted annually.
 Each year, hundreds of students are carefully selected to take part in this distinctive project to discuss globally significant issues such as climate change, terrorism and international economy.

-This year's conference took place over four days with approximately 800 pupils participating, and schools from over twenty different countries as far-flung as China, Turkey and the United States of America.
+This year's conference took place over four days with approximately 700 pupils participating, and schools from over twenty-five different countries as far-flung as China, Turkey and the United States of America.
 The only other school attending from the UK was the French Lycée in London.

 There was an impressive array of guest speakers, including the acting US Ambassador to Germany, an Assistant Director from the World Bank, a Brigadier General from the German Army and officials from various UN agencies.